dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 @import 'layout';
 ```

-Restart the Angular CLI server and the background color should change to grey.
+Restart the Angular CLI server and our app's background color should change to grey.
 This is a visual indicator that our new global styles are working.
-If you inspect the page, you should see the global `<body>` styles applied.
+If we inspect the page, we should see the global `<body>` styles applied.

 Finally, we'll clean up the `_base.scss` file.
 Angular 2 doesn't utilize `ng-cloak` so we'll remove the `ng-cloak` ruleset.
 Afterwards, this is what remains: